-5 Payer and Health Technology Assessments
+Payer and Health Technology Assessments

-Securing access to psychedelic therapies requires working with payers and health technology assessment (HTA) bodies after regulatory approval.
-These therapies combine treatment with psychotherapeutic support, making them different from standard drug-only medicines and creating unique challenges for reimbursement decisions.
+Securing access to psychedelic therapies requires working with payers and health technology assessment (HTA) bodies after regulatory approval. therapies combine drug treatment with psychotherapeutic support, making them different from standard drug-only medicines and challenges creating unique for reimbursement decisions.
 Understanding how to work with these bodies is key to making treatments available to patients.